amankumarconnect/Forty4_Assignment/README.md

    ```bash
    npm run dev
    ```
-   The application will run on `http://localhost:5173` (or the port specified by Vite).
+   The application will run on `http://localhost:5173`.

 ## API Endpoints